-Western Japan’s great metropolitan area of Osaka is the hub of the Kansai region, prospering as a center of commerce throughout history.
-This is a very lively city, brimming with energy from the people who live here.
+Western Japan’s great metropolitan area of Osaka is the hub of the Kansai region.
+The city has prospered as a center of commerce throughout history.
+A very lively city, Osaka is brimming with energy from the people who live here.

 Osaka’s appeal lies in its uniqueness and spontaneity.
-Restaurant and shops with billboards of huge crab, sushi, and other jumbo signs line the area of Dotonbori, overwhelming its visitors.
+Restaurants and shops with billboards of huge crab, sushi, and other jumbo signs line the area of Dotonbori, overwhelming its visitors.
 Neighboring Dotonbori is Shinsaibashi, a shopping street filled with all types of shopping, from department stores to drug stores, selling everything imaginable.
-By going to Tsutenkaku and the Shinsekai areas concentrated with even more local stores, restaurants, and bars, you will gain a deeper sense of Osaka.
-Tourists wanting to get in touch with history should see Osaka Castle, towering in the central part of the city.
+By going to Tsutenkaku and the Shinsekai areas, which have even more local stores, restaurants, and bars, you will gain a deeper sense of Osaka.
+Visitors who wish to get in touch with history should see Osaka Castle, towering in the central part of the city.

-One thing not to miss is the gourmet scene here.
-Osaka is known as the town of “kuidaore,” meaning “eat until you drop,” and houses many high quality food and drink establishments.
+One thing not to miss is the local cuisine.
+Osaka is known as the town of “kuidaore,” which means “eat until you drop,” and houses many high-quality food and drink establishments.
 We highly suggest you indulge in the local dishes of Osaka, like takoyaki, okonomiyaki, and kushikatsu, to your heart’s content.
-At the excitement-filled Kuromon Ichiba Market, snack on fresh seafood and fruits as you take a stroll.
+At the excitement-filled Kuromon Ichiba Market, snack on fresh seafood and fruit as you take a stroll.

 Last but not least, Osaka is a very friendly city.
-Please enjoy chatting with local residents here while experiencing this unique part of Japan.
+Please enjoy chatting with locals here while experiencing this unique part of Japan.